-So insider fans, hypothetically, which would you rather have,
+So insider fans, hypothetically, which insurance would you rather have,

 A. $50k CSL or B. Split Limits of $50k per person/$50k per accident/$50k Property Damage?
 My preference at the bottom

-My Preference: B because I would have $50K BI AND $50K PD, a maximum of $100,000 protecting against loss versus $50k to protect against all potential loss in example A.
+My Preference: B because I would have $50K BI AND $50K PD, a maximum of $100,000 insurance protection against loss versus $50k to protect against all potential loss in example A.

 If you are confused or unsure in any way about about how much exposure you are willing to assume, consult your personal financial or legal advisor.
 The information above is meant to be used for general educational purposes only.